rgambord/c99-doc/doc/sections/7/21/4/1/index.rst

 .. rubric:: Footnotes

-.. [#9899_note271] The contents of ''holes'' used as padding for purposes of alignment within structure objects are indeterminate.
+.. [#9899_note271] The contents of "holes" used as padding for purposes of alignment within structure objects are indeterminate.
 Strings shorter than their allocated space and unions may also cause problems in comparison.